Tips for asking questions in Power BI Q&A

 |Example: show districts by month and sales total as bar chart|

 |Wh (relationship, qualified)||when, where, which, who, whom, how many, how much, how many times, how often, how frequently, amount, number, quantity, how long, what|

 Q&A helps you phrase the question

-Q&A does its best to ensure that the answer accurately reflects the question being asked.
+Q&A does its best to understand and answer the question being asked.
 It does this in several ways.
 For all of these, you can accept the action in full, in part, or not at all.
 As you type your question, Q&A:

-- auto-completes words and questions.
-It uses various strategies, including auto-completing recognizable words, popular questions for the underlying workbooks, and previously-used questions that returned valid responses.
-If more than one auto-complete option is available, they are presented in a dropdown list.
+- autocompletes words and questions.
+It uses various strategies, including autocompleting recognized words, and previously used questions that returned valid responses.
+If more than one autocomplete option is available, they're presented in a dropdown list.

 - corrects spelling.

 - provides a preview of the answer in the form of a visualization.
 The visualization updates as you type and edit the question (it doesn't wait for you to press Enter).